phalcon-orphanage/docs/en/reference/routing.rst

 Advanced Routing
 ----------------
-Phalcon provides advanced routing capabilities by replacing the default router by arouter.When Phalcon_Router_Regex is used together with Apache, it's necessary to prepend a slash / to the beginning of the rewrite subexpression ($1) to handle correctly the URIs:
+Phalcon provides advanced routing capabilities by replacing the default router by a Phalcon_Router_Regex router.
+When Phalcon_Router_Regex is used together with Apache, it's necessary to prepend a slash / to the beginning of the rewrite subexpression ($1) to handle correctly the URIs:

 .. code-block:: apacheconf